Copying 35mm slides with the Moment 10x Macro lens and your iPhone.

-- Mount the Moment 10x Macro (with diffuser hood) onto your Moment iPhone case.
+- Attach the Moment 10x Macro (with diffuser hood) onto your Moment iPhone case or universal mount.
 It’s useful to wrap your diffuser in black tape to block ambient light coming in through the diffuser.
 You can also block it with your hand, as I did here.

-- Clean your slide with film cleaner And Dust-Off.
+- Clean your slide with film cleaner and a can of compressed air like Dust-Off.
 The cleaner the slide is, the less retouching will be required later.
 Pec makes excellent cleaning stuff.

 - Tape the slide horizontally against the diffuser and orient the camera horizontally.
 I used a piece of scotch tape at the top and bottom, as shown in the photo above.

 - Hold the phone over a softly-and-evenly lit sheet of white paper.
 Be careful not to create shadows on the paper with your body or the phone.
 I’ve found diffused window light on an overcast day to be best.

 - Zoom out by pinching the screen until the edges of the slide mount are cropped out.

 - Snap the shot.